Nuclear power in the United Kingdom: 2007 High Court ruling

-2007 Consultation
+2007 consultation

 The 2007 Energy White Paper: Meeting the Energy Challenge was published on 23 May 2007.
-It contained a 'preliminary view is that it is in the public interest to give the private sector the option of investing in new nuclear power stations'.
-Alongside the White Paper the Government published a consultation document, The Future of Nuclear Power together with a number of supporting documents.
+It contained a "preliminary view ... that it is in the public interest to give the private sector the option of investing in new nuclear power stations".
+Alongside the White Paper the Government published a consultation document, The Future of Nuclear Power, together with a number of supporting documents.
 One of these, a report by Jackson Consulting, suggested that it would be preferable to site new power stations on existing nuclear power stations sites that are owned by the Nuclear Decommissioning Authority or British Energy.

-Greenpeace responded to the release of the consultation document by repeating its position that replacing the nuclear fleet rather than decommissioning would only reduce the UK's total carbon emissions by four percent.
+Greenpeace responded to the release of the consultation document by repeating its position that replacing the nuclear fleet rather than decommissioning would only reduce the UK's total carbon emissions by four per cent.

-On 7 September 2007 several anti-nuclear groups including Greenpeace, Friends of the Earth, CND and the WWF announced that they had pulled out of the consultation process.
+On 7 September 2007, several anti-nuclear groups, including Greenpeace, Friends of the Earth, CND, and the WWF, announced that they had pulled out of the consultation process.
 They stated that it appeared as if the Government had already made up its mind regarding the future of nuclear power.
 The business and enterprise secretary, John Hutton, responded in a Radio 4 interview "It is not the government that has got a closed view on these issues, I think it is organisations like Greenpeace that have got a closed mind.
 There is only one outcome that Greenpeace and other organisations want from this consultation."

 2008 go-ahead given

 In January 2008, the UK government gave the go-ahead for a new generation of nuclear power stations to be built.
 The Scottish Government has made clear that it opposes new nuclear power stations being built in Scotland and has the final say on planning matters in Scotland.
 Liberal Democrat spokesman Steve Webb MP said on 29 January 2008 "There is a real risk that focusing on new nuclear plants will undermine attempts to find a cleaner, greener, more sustainable and secure solution.
 We should be concentrating our efforts on renewables and greater energy conservation."
 On 10 January 2008, Alan Duncan MP issued a response to the Government's announcement on nuclear power, welcoming it and suggesting that the Conservatives supported a level economic playing field for different types of energy generation rather than a preference for one over another.

 Two consortia (EDF-Centrica and RWE-E.ON) had announced outline plans to build a total of 12.5 GW of new nuclear capacity, slightly more than the total capacity of British Energy's currently operating plants.

-In 2009 government officials believed a carbon price floor would be needed to encourage companies to commit funds to nuclear build projects.
+In 2009, government officials believed a carbon price floor would be needed to encourage companies to commit funds to nuclear build projects.